What Are the Chances of Winning a DUI Case?

-Case #34 – Driver Passed Out in Car on Wrong Side of The Road Found Not Guilty of DUI
+Case #34 – Driver Passed Out in Car on Wrong Side of the Road Found Not Guilty of DUI

-Description: My client was out celebrating her birthday.
+Description: Our client was out celebrating her birthday.
 That night she was found passed out in the driver’s seat in a car parked on the wrong side of the road.
 When police officers arrived, they knocked on the window to wake the client.
 The client held that she did not drive the car.
 Her husband admitted to and testified that he drove the car and left his wife on the road in the car after an argument that evening.
 With this testimony, the state was not able to prove that the client drove the car.
 She was found not guilty.

 Outcome: Not guilty on all counts

-Case #35 – Man with .110% BAC Gets into Accident and Found Not Guilty of DUI
+Case #35 – Man With .110% BAC Gets Into Accident and Found Not Guilty of DUI

-Description: My client lost control of his vehicle and was involved in a car accident.
+Description: Our client lost control of his vehicle and was involved in a car accident.
 The vehicle’s trajectory and impact caused the airbags to deploy.
-Police stated that the client had slurred speech, bloodshot eyes and was dazed.
+Police stated that our client had slurred speech, bloodshot eyes and was dazed.
 He blew a .110% BAC back at the station.
 This case went to trial.
 We suggested that the signs of being under the influence were also consistent with having been in an accident where an airbag deployed.
 We further had an expert witness testify that the breath test results could have been in error based on the substances that were in the airbag.

 Outcome: Not guilty of DUI but guilty of failure to maintain lane

-Case #36 – Unlawful Roadblock Leads to DUI being Dismissed
+Case #36 – Unlawful Roadblock Leads to DUI Being Dismissed

 Outcome: DUI dismissed